Group of diverse students smiling at each other outside, with search bar overlay

-Like I said before, education is a key factor in your college search.
+As I said before, education is a key factor in your college search.
 It’s great to be in a competitive environment, but if you think you won’t be able to keep up, you should look for schools that won’t put you under too much pressure.
 On the other hand, if you’re looking to be challenged, search for schools that are known for being academically rigorous.
 Another important thing to consider is the field you want to go into.
 For example, I am looking to work in business one day.
 The University of Texas in Austin has a Business Honors Program comparable to an Ivy League program.
 With in-state tuition, it’s similar to a private school education at a much more affordable price.
 Research schools that have strong programs for your major.
 Even the top schools have some programs that are not as strong as others.

-2. Atmosphere/student life
+2. Atmosphere and student life

 Are you looking for a party school with lots of nightlife, or do you appreciate more quiet fun?
 Do you like small campuses where everyone knows one another or big campuses with more diversity?
 Are big cities exciting to you, or do you like a more suburban feel?
 These questions are important to keep in mind when looking for schools.
 Social media and current students, and alumni are great research tools.
 It’s useful to hear opinions from real students who aren’t trying to sell you admission.
-You also don’t want enroll in a school only to find out it doesn’t have the Greek life you were looking forward to or that amazing a cappella group you were hoping for.
+You also don’t want to enroll in a school only to find out it doesn’t have the Greek life you were looking forward to or that amazing a cappella group you were hoping for.
 Of course, if your school doesn’t have an organization you’re looking for, you could always start it yourself!

-3. Livability
+3. Livability and convenience

-4. Cost
+4. Cost and financial aid

-In a perfect world we wouldn’t have to worry about cost when it comes to education.
+In a perfect world, we wouldn’t have to worry about cost when it comes to education.
 Unfortunately, price is a determining factor in many students’ college searches.
 Most families can’t afford to pay full price for a college education.
 Look into the financial aid policies at the schools you’re considering applying to.
 Public schools tend to be cheaper, especially with in-state tuition, but private schools often have more money for scholarships.
 If you don’t think you will receive much need-based support, look for schools that offer merit aid.
 However, even if you don’t think you will get any, it is always a good idea to apply for financial aid and file the FAFSA.
-Also make sure to apply for outside scholarships.
+Also, make sure to apply for outside scholarships.
 And if you haven’t already done so, study for the PSAT and try to qualify for the National Merit Scholarship.

 Related: How to Figure Out Your College Costs

-While academics are important in the college search, there are many factors you should be considering beyond that to ensure your four years at college are the best they can possible be.
+While academics are important in the college search, there are many factors you should be considering beyond that to ensure your four years at college are the best they can possibly be.
 And though the college search can sometimes seem like a nightmare, if you follow these tips, those next four years will make all this stress worth it.

 Like what you’re reading?